-For two reasons.
+Upcycling clothing is good for two reasons.
 First: our study on people’s clothing habits shows that many of us actively express who we are through our clothes.
-So, upcycling is a great way to customise your old clothes and make them unique.
+So, upcycling clothing is a great way to customise your old garments and make them unique.
 Are the buttons on that shirt not ‘you’?
 Swap them out.
 Got a pair of jeans that are stained?
 Cut them up.

 Upcycled clothing ideas

 The beauty of upcycling clothing is that you can let your creative side run wild.
-There’s no strict definition of what the word means, so define it yourself.
+And when it comes to how to upcycle clothes, there’s no strict definition of what the word means, so define it yourself.

-Upcycling can be as simple as altering clothes to remove ripped or stained areas.
+Upcycling clothing can be as simple as altering garments to remove ripped or stained areas.
 Or it could be as radical as ripping up an old denim skirt and wearing it as a top (Rihanna made it work!).